 Exploring Health Professions

 One of your first resources should be the vast amount of reading material on health professions and the health care industry.
 Reading articles, reviews, or personal stories from a specific health care sector will give you insight as to what a career in that field may be like.
 It is important to read and understand the context of each profession, the “mission”, the road to get there, and the lifestyles of professionals.
 Generally, Google is a great place to start to find a wide range of reading materials on careers in health care.
 More specifically, explorehealthcareers.org and the Occupational Outlook Handbook of the Bureau of Labor Statistics are excellent resources for up-to-date information on different health care sectors and career options.
-Professional associations also have websites that are useful for learning about a specific career area:
+Professional association websites are also useful for learning about a specific career area:

 - American Association of Medical Colleges: Information for students interested in becoming a medical doctor.